MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-docker.md

 Starting with SQL Server 2017 CTP 2.0, the [SQL Server command-line tools](sql-server-linux-setup-tools.md) are included in the Docker image.
 If you attach to the image with an interactive command-prompt, you can run the tools locally.

-1. Use the `docker exec` command to start an interactive bash shell inside your running container.
+1. Use the `docker exec -it` command to start an interactive bash shell inside your running container.
 In the following example `e6` is the first two characters of the container ID that uniquely identifies the target container.

     ```bash
     sudo docker exec -it e6 "bash"
     ```

 2. Once insider the container, connect locally with sqlcmd.
-Note that it is not in the path by default, so you have to specify the directory.
+Note that sqlcmd is not in the path by default, so you have to specify the full path.

     ```bash
     /opt/mssql-tools/bin/sqlcmd -H localhost -U SA -P '<YourPassword>'